GiuseppeMP/my-nvim-config/README.md

 If you want to use these configs and need help, let me known. 🤝

-I'm brazilian, so you can read this in my native language:

 ## Install / Updates

 1. Clone this repository in ~/.config/nvim.